Three-phase electric power: Three-phase loads

-Resistance heating loads such as electric boilers or space heating may be connected to three-phase systems.
+Resistive heating loads such as electric boilers or space heating may be connected to three-phase systems.
 Electric lighting may also be similarly connected.

-Line frequency flicker in light is detrimental to high speed cameras used in sports event broadcasting for slow motion replays.
+Line frequency flicker in light is detrimental to high-speed cameras used in sports event broadcasting for slow-motion replays.
 It can be reduced by evenly spreading line frequency operated light sources across the three phases so that the illuminated area is lit from all three phases.
 This technique was applied successfully at the 2008 Beijing Olympics.

 Rectifiers may use a three-phase source to produce a six-pulse DC output.
 The output of such rectifiers is much smoother than rectified single phase and, unlike single-phase, does not drop to zero between pulses.
-Such rectifiers may be used for battery charging, electrolysis processes such as aluminium production or for operation of DC motors.
-"Zig-zag" transformers may make the equivalent of six-phase full-wave rectification, twelve pulses per cycle, and this method is occasionally employed to reduce the cost of the filtering components, while improving the quality of the resulting DC.
+Such rectifiers may be used for battery charging, electrolysis processes such as aluminium production and the electric arc furnace used in steelmaking, and for operation of DC motors.
+Zigzag transformers may make the equivalent of six-phase full-wave rectification, twelve pulses per cycle, and this method is occasionally employed to reduce the cost of the filtering components, while improving the quality of the resulting DC.

-One example of a three-phase load is the electric arc furnace used in steelmaking and in refining of ores.

 In many European countries electric stoves are usually designed for a three-phase feed with permanent connection.
 Individual heating units are often connected between phase and neutral to allow for connection to a single-phase circuit if three-phase is not available.
 Other usual three-phase loads in the domestic field are tankless water heating systems and storage heaters.
-Homes in Europe and the UK have standardized on a nominal 230 V between any phase and ground.
-(Existing supplies remain near 240 V in the UK.)
+Homes in Europe have standardized on a nominal 230 V ±10% between any phase and ground.
 Most groups of houses are fed from a three-phase street transformer so that individual premises with above-average demand can be fed with a second or third phase connection.